martijnvandenboom/backup-website/content/about/index.en.md

 For me, computers are not just a career; they are also my greatest hobby.
 I've been fortunate enough to turn my passion into my daily work.
 Each day, I approach my job with unwavering enthusiasm, driven by the potential for innovation and creativity, bringing both new and old ideas to life.
 In essence, computers are my life, and I relish every moment of this exhilarating journey.

+As a continuation of my academic journey, I have a strong desire to share my experiences and insights with others.
+I believe in the power of sharing notes and knowledge to inspire individuals and spark innovative ideas.
+My aspiration is to connect with like-minded individuals and engage in meaningful conversations to exchange thoughts and viewpoints.

+I firmly believe that through open communication and collaboration, we can foster a vibrant intellectual community where ideas flourish and positive change is initiated.
+Whether it's through online platforms, seminars, or networking events, I am eager to contribute to this exchange of knowledge and ideas.
+I look forward to inspiring others and being inspired in return, creating a dynamic environment where we can all learn, grow, and innovate together.

 Best regards,

 Martijn